funkybob/django-nap/docs/quickstart.rst

             name='question-detail'),
     ]

 And we're done.
-You can how access
+You can how access your Question model!